Seattle police want to return to vacated precinct in what protesters call an 'autonomous zone'

 "We've been setting out free coffee for the protesters and doing everything we can to support them," she said.

-The situation in Seattle has drawn the attention of President Donald Trump, who tweeted Wednesday night that the city's mayor and Washington state Gov. Jay Inslee "are being taunted and played at a level that our great Country has never seen before.
+The situation in Seattle has drawn the attention of President Donald Trump, who tweeted Wednesday night that the city's mayor and Inslee "are being taunted and played at a level that our great Country has never seen before.
 Take back your city NOW.
 If you don't do it, I will."

 "These ugly Anarchists must be stooped (sic) IMMEDIATELY," the President said, later adding that "Domestic Terrorists have taken over Seattle, run by Radical Left Democrats, of course."

 In response, Inslee told the President to "stoop tweeting."
+He followed up Thursday, saying, "What we will not allow are threats of military violence against Washingtonians coming from the White House."

 Seattle officials say there is no indication the occupied area is being coordinated by left-wing groups under the umbrella of Antifa.